mzattera/v4j/docs/005/index.md

 The characters 'e' and 'i' only appear in slots 6 and 9 respectively, in a sequence of 1, 2 or 3.
 Some transcribers, like Currier, have assumed some of these sequences to be a single Voynich character.

 It can be argued that these are indeed repetitions of the same character but, if this is the case, as these sequences appear always in same slots, what it is relevant here would be the number of repetitions.
-In other words, as it happens for Roman numerals the sequence "III" must not be understood as a 3-character word, rather as the number 3.
+Using an example with Roman numerals, the sequence "III" must not be understood as a 3-character word, rather as the number 3.

 In addition, it should be noted that several characters in the Latin script might appear as repetitions of the same character, when written by hand; for example "m" looks like "nn", "w" can be read as "uu", but these are single characters.

 Based on the above, I assume each sequence of 'e' and 'i' is probably a character in itself (or anyway a single "logical unit", like in Italian where, even if "q" and "u" are distinct letters, "q" appears only in "qu-").

 ## The Slot Alphabet

 Finally, drawing from the above considerations, I propose a new transliteration alphabet, which I will call the **Slot alphabet** for obvious reasons.

 I think that, being based on the inner structure of Voynich terms, this alphabet is more suitable than others when performing statistical analysis that relies on characters in words or when attempting to decipher the Voynich, where a one-to-one correspondence between the transliteration characters and the Voynich characters is paramount.

 In addition, the alphabet can be easily converted into EVA, and vice-versa, therefore being used interchangeably.